-For the locally paid projects on this sheet, the final total project cost should match the "All Years" total project cost on Sheet 10 (Local Projects).
+For the locally paid projects on this sheet, the final total project cost should match the "All Years" total project cost on Sheet 10 (Local Projects), except for the value of Professional Services, if applicable.
 The application will display a warning if these totals do not match.
 If the warning is not resolved, provide an explanation for the non-matching totals.